-Arlington School, located at the corner of Arlington Avenue and 19th Street, was the city of Bessemer’s first high school.
+Arlington High School, located at the corner of Arlington Avenue and 19th Street, was the city of Bessemer’s first high school.
 Built in 1908, the school was designed by William E. Benns.

 The three-story Classical Revival-style building had eight classrooms, each with 13-foot ceilings and plenty of windows.
 Each classroom could hold 45 students with desks arranged so that natural light would pass over the student’s left shoulder.